lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/tracepoint-provider.md

 ~~~

 When `TRACEPOINT_CREATE_PROBES` is defined, the macros used in `tp.h`,
-which is included just after, will actually create the source code for
+which is included just after, actually create the source code for
 LTTng-UST probes (global data structures and functions) out of your
 tracepoint definitions.
 How exactly this is done is out of this text's scope.
 `TRACEPOINT_CREATE_PROBES` is discussed further